Spider monkeys belong to the class of New World Monkeys and are believed to be the biggest of the different monkeys in that class.

 Do you know any fun facts about the spider monkey?
 Share them in the comments below!

-Are you fascinated with learning more primate facts?
+Are you interested in discovering some more memorizing monkey facts?
 Check out these fun facts about chimpanzees